Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

 When many people think of brain surgery, they think of a lengthy recovery and extensive scarring or plastic surgery.
 Today that’s not always the case.
-The Brain Care Institute at Children’s Hospital of Pittsburgh of UPMC is a regional and national leader in performing minimally invasive procedures.
+The Brain Care Institute at UPMC Children’s Hospital of Pittsburgh is a regional and national leader in performing minimally invasive procedures.
 Sometimes called keyhole surgery, doctors use smaller incisions, which can mean:

 Over the past decade, surgeons at UPMC have pioneered two minimally invasive neurosurgical techniques known as the Endoscopic endonasal approach (EEA) and Neuroendoport surgery.
 These techniques have the potential to be safer and more effective than conventional surgery in children with certain life-threatening conditions, including brain tumors.
 Neurosurgeons at Children’s are also highly skilled in the minimally invasive treatment of hydrocephalus using endoscopic techniques.